 A once-in-a-generation opportunity.

-That’s how we view the chance to reimagine the services we provide at St. Joseph’s Hospital in downtown St. Paul.
+That’s how we view the chance to reimagine the services available to the community at St. Joseph’s Campus in downtown St. Paul.

-St. Joseph’s is the smallest of four acute care hospitals and emergency departments located within a few blocks from each other downtown.
-Currently, 55 percent of all St. Joseph’s patients come from outside the city of Saint Paul and 72 percent of total emergency department visits were considered potentially preventable with proper primary care, which is one of the highest rates in the state.
+St. Joseph’s is the smallest of four acute care hospitals located within a few blocks from each other downtown.
+More than half of all St. Joseph’s patients came from outside the city of Saint Paul and 72 percent of the hospital’s total emergency department visits were considered potentially preventable with proper primary care – which was one of the highest rates in the state.
 Acute services and traditional emergency room care can be expensive and may only address short-term healthcare needs without providing a long-term solution for patients.

-Based on more than 300 community conversations over the last year, it became clear that the current care model at St. Joseph’s Hospital is not meeting the direct health needs of the surrounding communities.
-Nor is that model financially sustainable for our healthcare system.
+Based on more than 300 community conversations over the last two years, it became clear that the current care model at St. Joseph’s was not meeting the health needs of the surrounding communities.
+Nor was that model financially sustainable for our healthcare system.

 We believe we can do better for the people in our community.
-That’s why – as part of our commitment and vision to provide affordable, accessible, and equitable care – the hospital will be reimagined as a community hub for health and wellness.
-Together with partners, we hope to co-design a campus that addresses the social risk factors of health, focused on three areas: health, housing, and supportive services.
+That’s why – as part of our commitment and vision to provide affordable, accessible, and equitable care – the hospital is being reimagined as a community hub for health and wellness.
+Together with partners, we hope to create a campus that addresses the social risk factors of health, focused on three areas: health, housing, and supportive services.

-“This unique site in the center of downtown St. Paul represents a once-in-a-generation opportunity to transform the health outcomes of the surrounding communities, to attack health and racial inequities, and to focus on improving health rather than treating sickness,” said Hereford.
+“This unique site in the center of downtown St. Paul represents a once-in-a-generation opportunity to transform the health outcomes of the surrounding communities, to attack health and racial inequities, and to focus on improving health rather than treating sickness,” Hereford added.
 “To achieve this vision, we must collectively reimagine our footprint in St. Paul to best meet the needs of the community.”